VIDT-DAO/staking/README.md

 npm run verify -- --network mainnet
 ```

-The account that is used to create the Farm contract should have a sufficient amount of (LTO) ERC20 to fund the
+The account that is used to create the Staking contract should have a sufficient amount of (LTO) ERC20 to fund the
 contract.
 Alternatively; to manually fund, remove the 'fund' property from the configuration.

 # How it works

-The `Farm` contract will distribute ERC20 tokens to participants relative to the number of LP tokens deposited to the
+The `Staking` contract will distribute ERC20 tokens to participants.
+This is a fixed amount relative to the number of
-contract.
+tokens deposited to the contract.
 These ERC20 tokens aren't minted.
 Instead, the contract needs to be funded.

+The contract can be configured to accept multiple tokens as deposit.

 ## Creation

-The address of the ERC20 token, the reward per block, and the starting block are specified in the constructor of the
+The following settings are specified in the constructor of the `Staking` contract

-`Farm` contract.
+* the address of the ERC20 token
+* the starting block
+* the soft lock period (in blocks)

 ## Fund

 The contract needs to be funded before the start block.

-To fund the contract, the `Farm` must be allowed to withdraw the amount of ERC20 using the `approve` method of the ERC20
+To fund the contract, the `Staking` must be allowed to withdraw the amount of ERC20 using the `approve` method of the
-contract.
+ERC20 contract.

-Call the `fund` method with the appropriate amount The end block is calculated as
+Call the `fund` method with the appropriate amount, and the desired end block.
+It's possible to add funds with the staking contract

-    endBlock = startBlock + (funds / rewardPerBlock)

-It's possible to add funds with the farm is running and increase the end block.
+is running and increase the end block.

-If the end block is reached, the farm is closed and it will no longer be possible to add funds.
+If the end block is reached, the staking contract is closed.
+It will no longer be possible to add funds.
+If the contract is
+depleted, it will also be automatically closed (even before the specified end date).
+This prevents a bank run on the
+contract to withdraw funds.

-## Adding liquidity pairs
+## Adding accepted ERC20 tokens

-Tokens are distributes amount users that has deposited specific LP tokens.
-These LP tokens are distributed by the
+Tokens are distributes amount users that has deposited specific ERC20 tokens.
+These tokens must be specified in the
-Uniswap contract for providing liqidity. _Other LP tokens could be used as well._

-Each LP token has a specific contract address which can be found on the [Uniswap exchange](https://info.uniswap.org/).

-Use the `add` method to add a liquidity pair for which the farm will pay out a reward.
+contract using the `add` method.

-It's possible to add liquidity pairs at a later time.
-The reward is shared over all pairs.
+It's possible to add accepted tokens at a later time.

-### AllocPoint
+### Reward per token deposited

-The `add` method takes an `allocPoint` parameter.
-When adding multiple pairs, this decides the portion of the reward
+The `add` method takes a `rewardAmount` and `rewardDivider` parameter.
+If the amount is `10` and the divider is `1000`,
-shared for that LP token.

-**Example:** the farm is configured for 3 pairs with an `allocPoint` of resp 6, 12, 18.
-The
-total alloc points is 36.
-1/6th of the tokens is distributed under participants that deposited the pair with 6
-alloc points: (`6 / 36 = 1/6`).
+the contract will pay out `10 / 1000 = 0.01` for every deposited token.

-It's possible to change the alloc points at a later time via the `update` method.
+It's possible to change the reward at a later time via the `update` method.

+## Capped deposit

+It's possible to cap the deposit for a specific token using the `cap` method.
+This method takes 4 parameters;
+`referenceToken`, `referenceAmount`, `cappedToken`, `cappedAmount`.

+Tokens that are capped, can't be used as reference.

+Example; if the reference amount is `10000` of token FOO, and the capped amount is `500000` of token BAR, then users
+can deposit max `5 BAR` per `1 FOO`.

 ## Deposit and withdraw

-To participate in farming, users must deposit LP tokens using the `deposit` method.
+To participate in staking, users must deposit tokens using the `deposit` method.

-Before using this method, the farm must be allowed to withdraw the LP tokens.
-This is done via the `approve` method on
+Before using this method, the staking contract must be allowed to transfer the tokens.
+This is done via the `approve`
-the LP token contract.
+method on the token contract.

 The current deposit can be check using the `deposited` method.

-Participants can withdraw their LP tokens at any time using the `withdraw` method.
+Participants can withdraw their deposited tokens at any time using the `withdraw` method.
+However, withdrawing within
+the soft lock period will slash part of the reward.

 ## Reward

-Each participant has a pending reward which is hold by the farm.
-The pending reward can be checked using the `pending`
+Each participant has a pending reward which is hold by the staking contract.
+The pending reward can be checked using
-method.
+the `pending` method.

-Any change to the deposit of the participant (with `deposit` or `withdraw`), will pay out the pending reward.
-It's
+When the deposited tokens are withdrawn, the contract will also pay out the reward.

-possible to do a zero withdraw to just receive the pending reward.
+### Soft lock

+A soft lock period is specified when creating the contract.
+If a user withdraws during this period, the reward will be
+slashed.

+The penalty is a percentage of the reward.
+This is 100% at the starting block and 0% when the soft lock ends.
+The
+penalty is calculated with a linear formula.

 # Frontend

-The `frontend` folder contains the frontend application that displays the uniswap pairs and allows users to participate.
+The `frontend` folder contains the frontend application that allows users to participate.

-_Note that the frontend is specifically styled and configured for V-ID.
+_Note that the frontend is specifically styled and configured for VIDT.
 You need to modify it to use it for a
 different project._